tannousmarc/Magnum-Opus/README.md

 5.~~Link front-end to back-end such that it displays the result of a provided question.~~

+5.a)Show originating source of response (name of database?).
+5.b)Show parsed query from question.

 6.Create adaptor for SQL -> SparQL.

 7.Create adaptor for non-relational -> SQL -> SparQL or -> SparQL.